brycewray/hugo-site/content/posts/2022/06/get-good-git-info-hugo.md

 I'll get to the part about displaying commit info shortly but, first, let's note that making this setting may have just liberated you from a nit-picking duty involved in how you display your posts' dates.
 If you've been using *manual* entries in your posts' front matter to indicate when they were last modified, you no longer have to do that.
 The Git info will, by default, provide this data as `.Lastmod`.[^manualDates]

-[^manualDates]: [By default](https://gohugo.io/getting-started/configuration/#configure-dates), Hugo will give higher priority to the Git info variable `.Lastmod` *vs.* other possibilities---including any manual `Lastmod` entries you may have already provided in your content's front matter.
+[^manualDates]: [By default](https://gohugo.io/getting-started/configuration/#configure-dates), Hugo will give higher priority to the Git info variable `.Lastmod` *vs.* other possibilities --- including any manual `Lastmod` entries you may have already provided in your content's front matter.

 **However**, there's a catch **if** you're using a [GitHub Action](https://github.com/features/actions/) to deploy your site to your chosen host, as [I've been doing lately](/posts/2022/05/using-dart-sass-hugo-github-actions-edition/).
 The problem is that, although these automated `.Lastmod` indications will be correct when you're developing *locally* with `hugo server`, they'll *all* take on the *current* date when you deploy.
 Fortunately, there's an explanation and solution, from a [thread](https://discourse.gohugo.io/t/problems-with-gitinfo-in-ci/22480)[^years] on the Hugo Discourse forum: